ddbj/www/_dra/submission-e.md

 <!-- end list -->

 [Library Strategy](#Library_Strategy)<a name="Library_Strategy"></a><span class="red">*</span>
 : Sequencing technique intended for this library.
+For the "Sequel IIe", select the "Sequel II" and indicate "Sequel IIe" usage in the [Library Construction Protocol](#Library_Construction_Protocol).

     | Library Strategy                        | Description                                                                                                                                                                                                                                                               |
     |---|